smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

     git clone https://github.com/USER_NAME/Fabmedical.git
     ```

-3. On your lab VM update your fabmedical repository files by pulling the latest changes from the git repository:
+3. On your Cloudshell update your fabmedical repository files by pulling the latest changes from the git repository:

    ```bash
    cd ~/clouddrive/fabmedical/content-web